msk1105/msk1105.github.io/_posts/2016-10-1-Anonymization.md

 =\arg \min (-\sum_i \boldsymbol{v}_i \cdot \boldsymbol{v}_{i+1} )
 $$

-This is nothing but the one-dimensional [O(n) model]() in statistical physics!
+This is nothing but the one-dimensional [O(n) model](https://en.wikipedia.org/wiki/N-vector_model) in statistical physics!
 The O(n) model or n-vector model is a simplified physics model that explains how macro magnect effect is formed as an effect of grids of tiny magnects (or spins) lining up together.
 Strong magnect field is formed if all the underlining individual tiny magnets are orientated in the same direction and otherwise if they are randomly orientated.
 Every tiny magnet is affected by and, at the same time, affecting its neighbors.
 The physics system will settle around the configuration where the total energy (defined by Eq.
 (2)) is minimum.
 Our problem at hand is very similar: we are trying to find a configuration of all the word vectors such that the total "energy" is minimum.

 <center> <img src="{{ site.baseurl }}/images/nvectors.png" alt="alt text" height="80px"> </center>

+### The implementation using FastText

+[FastText](https://github.com/facebookresearch/fastText) is a open source tool developed by [Facebook AI](https://research.facebook.com/ai/) which is based on the skip-gram model we just discussed, but adding an important feature that is highly relevant to our interest here: the subword information, based on [an algorithm](https://arxiv.org/pdf/1607.04606v1.pdf) they recently published.
+Its implication here is two-folded.
+One, it largely reduces the occassions of out-of-vocabulary.
+Second, it connects morphologically similar words or even typos.
+It in part achieves the functionality of "regular expressions", which is crucial for our anonymization task.

+I simply concated the entire set of documents into one hot word vector, then feeded it to fastText to learn the vector representation.

+### An improvement: PolarizedText